Heseduud/tiimintulokset/README.md

 ```sh
 npm start
 ```
 To run the backend locally in development mode.
-Frontend should run with just npm start without any configuration.
+Frontend will run with just npm start without any configuration.

 ## Release History

+* 0.0.2
+	* Working prototype with Docker support.
+Most of the main features work as intended.
 * 0.0.1
     * Initial commit to github, a rough skeleton for the project.